lukasnunesj/lukasnunesj/README.md

 <details open>
   <summary>:speech_balloon: Info: </summary>

+<p>I live in Limeira, a city in the countryside of São Paulo, Brazil.
+I'm 22 yo and I've been programming since 2015.
+I'm current workig at Kabum, the biggest eletronics e-commerce of Latin America, and some sometimes I   </p>

 - 🔭 I’m currently working on many projects at Kabum!

 - 🌱 I’m currently learning about good practices of Clean Code!
 And God, I have a lot to work on.